Dracaena angolensis

+Dracaena angolensis (synonym Sansevieria cylindrica), commonly known as African spear or the spear sansevieria, is a succulent plant native to Angola in Southern Africa.
+For years, it was placed within the genus Sansevieria (snake-plants), a specific name which is still used synonymously by some; in the 21st century, Sansevieria became part of Dracaena (dragon-trees), after improved testing methods, physical comparisons, and other analyses found sufficient commonalities between the two genera to warrant subsumption.

+The genus Dracaena is a part of the Asparagaceae (asparagus family)—i.e., they are closely aligned with and related to such groups as the Asparagus, Agave, Beaucarnea (ponytail "palms"), Chlorophytum (spider-plants), Camassia, Dasylirion (sotols), Hesperaloe (Texan or red yuccas) and Yucca (Joshua trees).

 Description

 Dracaena angolensis has striped, elongate, smooth, greenish-gray subcylindrical leaves.
 They are up to 3 cm diameter and grow up to 2 m above soil.
 The spear sansevieria grows fan-shaped, with its stiff leaves growing from a basal rosette.

 The species is interesting in having subcylindrical instead of strap-shaped leaves caused by a failure to express genes which would cause the cylindrical bud to differentiate dorsoventrally or produce a distinctive and familiar top and bottom surface to the leaf blade.
 The 3 cm greenish-white tubular flowers are tinged with pink.

 Cultivation

 The species is drought-tolerant and in cultivation requires water only about once every other week during the growing season.
 The species can be watered once a month during the winter months.
 The species was described by Wenceslas Bojer in 1837.
 Dracaena angolensis (under the synonym Sansevieria cylindrica) received its common name from a competition in a Dutch national newspaper.
 It is popular as an ornamental plant as it is easy to culture and take care of in a home if given bright sunlight and other required resources.
+In Brazil, where it is known as lança de São Jorge ("St. George's spear"), it is grown outside houses to ward off evil that might harm the home.
+The plant plays an important part in the Afro-Brazilian syncretic religion Umbanda, representing the orisha Ogum, as Ogum is syncretized with St. George.